Endometriosis update: new drugs, diagnostics, subsidies & guidelines coming

 Other researchers are looking into potential endometriosis therapies, including non-hormonal treatments and immunobiologicals, Professor Hull says.

-She explains research has proven the immune system and inflammation (largely linked to the prostaglandin response) are involved in endometriosis, “which is why you get the bloating and things like that.”
+She explains research has proven the immune system and inflammation (largely linked to the prostaglandin response) are involved in endometriosis, “which is why people with endometriosis experience bloating, pain and systemic effects like fatigue.”

-“And we might not be able to prevent the lesions, but we might be able to prevent the complex pain syndrome that is a complication of repeated pain triggers that we haven’t treated.”
+“Although we might not be able to prevent the lesions developing, it may be possible to prevent the complex pain syndrome that occurs if repeated monthly pain triggers upregulate neural pathways.”

 For example, the EndoChill trial is looking at cold water immersion, mindfulness and breathing exercises to manage pain, she says.
-Another trial is looking at an IUD with an embedded neural modifier for pain relief and period suppression.
+The Alyra trial is looking at an an intrauterine device with a pain management system for both pain relief and period suppression.

 “And we might be able to prevent infertility because we’ve frozen your eggs when you were young, or you’ve thought of freezing embryos,” she adds.